 Here are some quick visual instructions.
 Don't forget that full recipe instructions with exact ingredients can be found in the recipe card below!

-- In a large bowl, place the softened butter with the granulated sugar and beat on medium speed with an electric mixer or your stand mixer until the mixture is uniform.
+In a large bowl or the large mixing bowl of a stand mixer, cream the softened butter with the granulated sugar on medium speed using an electric mixer or stand mixer, until the mixture is smooth and fluffy.

-- Bake in a preheated oven at 325°F (about 165°C) for approximately 35-40 minutes, until they are well-risen and golden on top.
+Divide the cake batter evenly between three prepared cake pans, lined with parchment paper on the bottom only and bake in a preheated oven at 325°F (165°C) for about 35–40 minutes, or until the cakes are well-risen and lightly golden on top.

-- In a large heatproof bowl, combine the eggs and sugar and heat over a double boiler until the sugar has dissolved and the mixture reaches at least 150°F (65°C).
+In a large heatproof bowl, gently heat the eggs and sugar over a double boiler until the sugar dissolves and the mixture reaches 150°F (65°C).

 Cake assembly

-- Place the first cake on a cake board and then on your cake turntable.
+Level the tops of your cake layers using a serrated knife or cake leveler.
+Place the first layer on a cake board and set it on your turntable.

 Tips for this recipe